-WI 25.2 MECHANICAL - REPLACE FLOOR DRAINS
+WI 25.2A MECHANICAL - REPLACE DRAIN - SUPPORTED SLAB

-- A. Scope of Work - 1.
-Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to remove concrete full-depth, disconnect and remove existing floor drain, install supplemental dowels, install new drain, place concrete, and install sealant around perimeter of drain.
-Refer to Detail 25.2 for specific requirements.
+1. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to remove concrete full-depth, disconnect and remove

+- existing floor drain, install supplemental dowels, install new drain, place concrete, and install sealant around perimeter of drain.
+Refer to Detail 25.2A for specific requirements.
 Work Item 25.3 is directly related to this Work Item. - 2.
-Payment for this Work Item shall be per each replacement drain installed as required, including all associated work required in this Section and on Detail 25.2. - 3.
+Payment for this Work Item shall be per each replacement drain installed as required, including all associated work required in this Section and on Detail 25.2A. - 3.
 Concrete removal shall be performed by chipping hammers, coring not allowed.
 Locate embedded items prior to start of work.
-Do not cut, nick, or damage embedded reinforcement, tendons, or conduit/wiring. - B. Materials - 1.
-Approved materials for this Work are shown on Detail 25.2. - 2.
+Do not cut, nick, or damage embedded reinforcement, tendons, or conduit/wiring.

+- 1. Approved materials for this Work are shown on Detail 25.2A. - 2.
 Existing drain sizes vary at the different parking structures.
 Contractor responsible to match existing (verify in field prior to ordering materials). - 3.
-Sealant materials shall be as specified in Section "Concrete Joint Sealants". - C. Execution - 1.
-Contractor shall locate and mark all areas where existing drains are to be removed and replacement floor drains are to be installed. - 2.
-Concrete removals and replacement shall be as shown on Detail 25.2, payable under other Work Items. - 3.
-Install and epoxy-anchor supplemental reinforcement as shown on Detail 25.2. - 4.
+Sealant materials shall be as specified in Section "Concrete Joint Sealants".

+- 1. Contractor shall locate and mark all areas where existing drains are to be removed and replacement floor drains are to be installed. - 2.
+Concrete removals and replacement shall be as shown on Detail 25.2A, payable under other Work Items. - 3.
+Install and epoxy-anchor supplemental reinforcement as shown on Detail 25.2A. - 4.
 Concrete removals required to install replacement drains and reinforcement shall be performed with conventional chipping hammers.
 Saw-cutting or coring through slab NOT allowed.
 Do not cut existing reinforcement. - 5.
-Drains shall be installed as shown on Detail 25.2. - 6.
+Drains shall be installed as shown on Detail 25.2A. - 6.
 Contractor shall set and verify all final drain elevations to ensure proper drainage and provide minimum 1% slope to maximum of 2% slope on floor surfaces.
 Notify Engineer of any discrepancies prior to placing concrete.
 No ponding allowed.